ALAS (missile): Guidance

 The missile is programmed to follow a preset course around or over any obstructing terrain using electronic terrain maps.
-The terminal guidance phase uses an infrared image making it possible to transfer thermal images back to the launching platform via a 200 MBit/s data link provided by an optical fibre.
+The terminal guidance phase uses infrared imaging, making it possible to transfer thermal images back to the launching platform via a 200 MBit/s data link provided by an optical fibre.
 Thus, it is possible to manually select a target or abort the mission.
 Missile communication is realized via optical mono mode cable with two channels (communication directions): image transmission and data from missile to ground as well as data transmission from ground station to vehicle.

 Firing station comprises a high-performance compact computer for missile guidance, an operator control panel and a high-resolution display.
 The system uses advanced control and image processing algorithms, electro-optical converters and radio links.
 The firing station has an optional GPS and north-seeking device.
 The firing station is used for mission planning before the engagement.
 The firing station stores a digitized map and displays the map during missile flight.
 For some applications, a dual monitor system is used.
 The firing unit can be used as a trainer and simulator without additional hardware.